Advanced Magento 2 MySQL Optimization Strategies and Solutions

 7. Which database settings work well with Magento for best performance?

-Configure proper innodb_buffer_pool_size
+Configure the proper innodb_buffer_pool_size

-for your traffic.
-Use appropriate table_open_cache
+for your traffic and use the appropriate table_open_cache

 limits to speed up Magento.